Thermage Doesn't Work? A Doctor's Real Truth

 ▶Shoulder filler effects and side effects, 3 key principles for creating square shoulders

-▶The "real" reason the director never recommends nasolabial fold Botox
+▶The real reason the director absolutely does not recommend nasolabial fold Botox

-▶"Isn't eye-area Botox for prevention??"
+▶"Eye-area Botox is for prevention, right??"
 Cases where Sofwave should be chosen

 If you're considering Thermage?